-Join us for a two part discussion on Bitcoin by Andrew Sheppard.
+Join us for a two part discussion on Bitcoin by Andrew Sheppard, we’ll tell you where to buy bitcoin.
 Andrew (“Shep”) is a consultant on Wall Street who works in the areas of Big Data and Big Compute.
 He is also a part-time professor teaching on the Masters in Financial Engineering (MFE) program at Baruch College.

 Bitcoin is a new form of electronic cash growing in popularity.
-As a system it is a protocol, a P2P network, and a bunch of cryptographic algorithms.
+As a system it is a protocol, a P2P network, and a bunch of cryptographic algorithms secured by gateways like Flexipay.
 Oh, and add a new form of global currency to that list.
 In short, Bitcoin is a bundle of technology and economic concepts all rolled into one.
-There are a hundred exchanges trying to get a piece of the pie such as Bitmex (you can read about Bitmex on this review website), one popping up every day – and many disappearing, getting “hacked” and losing the money the people put in.
+According to these firms there are a hundred exchanges trying to get a piece of the pie, one popping up every day – and many disappearing, getting “hacked” and losing the money the people put in.

 In fact, this talk is really two talks over the space of one evening:

 1. MONEY: In this talk we’ll explore the nature of money and wealth.
-Bitcoin was created to solve a problem: the storage and transfer of value in a distributed peer-to-peer fashion based on no-trust.
+Bitcoin was created to solve a problem: the storage and transfer of value in a distributed peer-to-peer fashion based on no-trust, where not even the beste trading platform will have an advantage over p2p trading.
 But to fully understand what that problem is, you must understand money.
 Most people don’t.
 This first talk provides a deep understanding of the concept of money from an historical perspective; a few thousand years worth of history.

-2. BITCOIN: The second talk will explain how Bitcoin works from a technology perspective.
-In quite some detail.
-Finally, Bitcoin implies an economic future that is different to how the world works now.
+2. BITCOIN: The second talk will explain how Bitcoin works from a technology perspective such as how to buy bitcoin.
+Finally, Bitcoin implies an economic future that is different to how the world works now, learn how is Statutory Sick Pay calculated.
 A future which, whether Bitcoin succeeds or fails, will be very different.
 This talk with explore some obvious – and some non-obvious – ways in which the world might change.